 Zane Shawnee Caverns

 The Zane Shawnee Caverns in Bellefontaine are operated by the Shawnee Nation in South Wind Park.
-The cave is open year-round and is one of only seven caves in the world that has naturally occurring cave pearls.
+The cave is open year-round, but check the schedule for dates and availability.
+It is one of only seven caves in the world that has naturally occurring cave pearls.
 Guided tours are approximately 50 minutes in length and take you through the cave to see the cave pearls for yourself along with unusual stalactite and stalagmite formations that are natural works of art below the ground.